AbhishekDua7/WebSearchEngine/README.md

 - Alternatively you can test api for Java using postman tool.
   - Download the postman tool.
   - Create a new post request
-  - Add the api for e.g. http://localhost:8080/query/saveInput  .
-Here saveInput is the api we are testing.
+  - Add the api for e.g. http://localhost:8080/query/search/and  .
+Here search is the api we are testing.
   - In the body tab of postman add the required text.
 The setting will be set to raw.
 (Text)
   - Hit Send button.